Kristina01111000/Drws_site/README.md

 - on scorecard page bold the italicized stuff, keep the italicized
 - look at on a different computer, the google docs file won't let him copy
 - change date to september

-Need from Dr. W:

-- using paid membershippro
-	- patients code for membership, only one way to work
-	-  discount code that a patient get to allow them to use the existent registration form

-From Dr. W:

 Still Check:

 -  peepso  for email issue

-Current Notes:

 Next Call: